-A few years ago, NPR featured a story in which retired Army medic vet, Nick Cogin, was interviewed by John Donvan on Talk of the Nation.
+A few years ago, National Public Radio (NPR) featured a story in which retired Army medic vet Nick Colgin was interviewed by John Donvan on "Talk of the Nation."
 When asked about major challenges veterans of the Iraqi and Afghanistan wars faced upon return to civilian life, he expressed his frustration over gaining employment.
 One area Colgin identified as a key deterrent to employment was the lack of formal credentials, certificates or certifications.
 Here is an excerpt of that interview:

-COLGIN: I went out into the job market, and I'm trying to convey to them that, hey, I'm really good at what I do.
-I'm the tip of the spear at medical care.
+Nick Colgin: "I went out into the job market, and I'm trying to convey to them that, 'Hey, I'm really good at what I do.
+I'm the tip of the spear at medical care.'
 And they didn't realize that because I lacked the certifications.
-I could be a medic in the Army, when I get out, it doesn't transfer out.
+I could be a medic in the Army; when I get out, it doesn't transfer out.

-DONVAN: So why were they telling you that they were not hiring you?
+John Donvan: So why were they telling you that they were not hiring you?

-COLGIN: They told me they were not hiring me because just the lack of certification.
+Colgin: "They told me they were not hiring me because [of] the lack of certification."

-DONVAN: You needed your paperwork and some sort of ...
+Donvan: You needed your paperwork and some sort of ...

-COLGIN: You needed the paperwork.
-You get trained to a high level within your field while in the military, but certifications don't come along with that training.
+Colgin: "You needed the paperwork.
+You get trained to a high level within your field while in the military, but certifications don't come along with that training."

-DONVAN: So all of the work that you did over there, and also here in the States, there's no piece of paper you can come out with and prove in the same way you have a discharge paper, you can't say I'm a trained medic and I can walk into this job?
+Donvan: So all of the work that you did over there, and also here in the states, there's no piece of paper you can come out with and prove in the same way you have a discharge paper, you can't say I'm a trained medic and I can walk into this job?

-COLGIN: It depends.
-Most people come out, you have very basic certifications.
-Like I had a nationally certified EMTB, which is the most basic-level medical certification you can get coming out.
-And it's just a small step over a CPR certification to most people.
+Colgin: "It depends.
+Most people come out; you have very basic certifications.
+Like I had a nationally certified EMTB [emergency medical technician basic], which is the most basic-level medical certification you can get coming out.
+And it's just a small step over a CPR certification to most people."

-DONVAN: So where did this leave you at that point?
+Donvan: So where did this leave you at that point?

-COLGIN: This left me receiving an unemployment check.
-It left me - I was trying to - I was injured overseas as well, so I was trying to navigate the VA health care system.
+Colgin: "This left me receiving an unemployment check.
+It left me -- I was trying to -- I was injured overseas as well, so I was trying to navigate the VA health-care system.
 It left me severely depressed and unable to care not only for myself but for my wife as well.

--- Excerpt from Donvan, J. (October 10, 2011 1:00 PM).
+Excerpt from Donvan, J. (Oct.
+10, 2011; 1 p.m.).
 "Soldiers Say It's Hard To Return To Civilian Life," Talk of the Nation, National Public Radio.

 This is a typical concern voiced by veterans returning from tour and seeking employment in civilian life.
 The Pew Research group released a report in October 2011 that focused on the unique challenges returning service people face as they strive to readapt to civilian life and employment.
-While 98% of active military in the 2011 study had a high school degree (which is higher than compared to the general population), only 17% had an advanced degree.
+While 98% of active military in the 2011 study had a high school degree (which is higher than the general population), only 17% had an advanced degree.

 Answering the Call in 2012: The Department of Defense Military Credentialing and Licensing Task Force

-One key finding that emerged from the task force is that, "despite having valuable military experience, veterans frequently find it difficult to obtain formal private sector recognition of their military training, experiences, and skill sets through civilian certification and licensure" (OOP, February 2013).
-Employers not only value the experiences and skills candidates bring to the organization, but also that they demonstrate their understanding of theory and processes through documented credentials and completion of coursework.
+One key finding that emerged from the task force is that, "despite having valuable military experience, veterans frequently find it difficult to obtain formal private-sector recognition of their military training, experiences and skill sets through civilian certification and licensure."
+(OOP, February 2013) Employers not only value the experiences and skills candidates bring to the organization, but also that they demonstrate their understanding of theory and processes through documented credentials and completion of coursework.

-According to the Bureau of Labor statistics, nearly 1 million veterans are either unemployed or still seeking employment.
+According to the Bureau of Labor Statistics, nearly 1 million veterans are either unemployed or still seeking employment.
 On the other hand, employees continue to lament the lack of skilled workers to draw from the pool.
 The renaissance of manufacturing and emerging technologies in the U.S. holds promise for service people and their employment outlooks (National Governors Association Academy Policy Report, 2013).
 However, the key is to match employers with potential employees and communicate a common view about the value of education and credentials for top jobs.

 The Skills Translator, available through Military.com, allows service people to help match experience with jobs.
 In addition, a few of the top jobs in manufacturing and materials science and technology that require a skilled workforce are: